 Dia de los Muertos (Day of the Dead) is a spectacular event.
-Not to be confused with Halloween, Dia de los Muertos is Mexican holiday that honors deceased loved ones on November 2nd.
+Not to be confused with Halloween, Dia de los Muertos is a Mexican holiday on November 2nd that honors deceased loved ones.
 Traditions include decorating alters with sugar skulls and marigolds as well as food and pictures.
 The art itself is vibrant, detailed and rich in history.

 The sugar skulls fascinate me the most.
 They aren’t meant to be scary, but rather fun and celebratory.
 Still, relaying that message to young kids can be tough.
 Inevitable, someone (usually a boy!) will want to create the scariest skull possible–blood, vampire teeth and gore.
 Oh well.
 I suppose that can be fun, too.
 I just prefer the flowers and glitter!

 So here’s what we did:

 On a sheet of white 12″ x 18″ drawing paper, draw a skull and spine with a black oil pastel.
 Using oil pastels, add lines, patterns, flowers and any other decorative lines to the skulls.

 Along the side of the skull, draw large and small flowers.
 Marigolds are the traditional flowers but I encourage flowers of any design, even a venus fly catcher was the case in one class!
 Using oil pastel or bright colored paints (my choice), paint or color the flowers.
 I bought a set of florescent paints this Fall, so I used a few colors in this project.
 Worked well, but regular tempera paint would have been fine.